brimigs/cash-app-guide/README.md

 }
 ```

-Since this funciton takes in the public key of the connected wallet and we designed the cash app pda to be generated based on the user's public key, we can easily calculate what the public key of the cash app PDA for each individual user is.
+Since there is only one `cash_account` account per public key, it is easy to calculate the `cashAccountPDA` by taking in the user's public key as a parameter and using that to calculate what the public key of the cash app PDA for each individual user is.

+To be able to get information for all the `pending_request` accounts associated with a specifc public key, we'll need a little more information.
+So we'll create another function that takes in the count and the

 Since the IDL is generated as a JSON file when building the program, we can just import it to this file.